zinrai/kube-pfw/README.md

   1. 80
   2. 8000
   3. 8001
-Enter the number: 2
-* Local Port: 8000
-Exec Command: /usr/local/bin/kubectl port-forward service/nginx-service1 8000:8000 -n default
+Enter the numbers (comma-separated) or 'all' for all ports: 2,3 Exec Command: kubectl port-forward service/nginx-service1 8000:8000 8001:8001 -n default Forwarding from 127.0.0.1:8000 -> 8000
+Forwarding from [::1]:8000 -> 8000
-Forwarding from 127.0.0.1:8000 -> 80
+Forwarding from 127.0.0.1:8001 -> 8001
-Forwarding from [::1]:8000 -> 80
+Forwarding from [::1]:8001 -> 8001
 Handling connection for 8000
-^C
+Handling connection for 8001
 ```

 In this example, we selected `nginx-service1`, which has multiple ports.
-We then chose port 8000 and forwarded it to local port 8000.
+We then chose ports 8000 and 8001, and the tool forwarded both ports simultaneously.

 ### Service with a Single Port